KN-07? No-dong-B / Hwasong-10 / Mirim / Musudan

-The 400 kilometer horizontal range with near vertical ballistic trajectory flight attaining an altitude on the order of more than 1,414 kilometers is close to the expected parameters for this flight test program over a 400-500 kilometer east coast waters and airspace range demonstration utilized by the DPRK for most missile flights.
-That DPRK east coastal range from Kittaeryong DPRK allows for 300-800 kilometer missile performance demonstrations over its coastal waters and international waters of the sea of Japan.
+The 400 kilometer horizontal range with near vertical ballistic trajectory flight attaining an altitude of 1,413.6 kilometers is close to the expected parameters for this flight test program over a 400-500 kilometer east coast waters and airspace range demonstration utilized by the DPRK for most missile flights.
+That DPRK east coastal range from Kittaeryong DPRKallows for 300-800 kilometer missile performance demonstrations over its coastal waters and international waters of the sea of Japan.
 Recent test history has seen that limited to about (400)-500 kilometers or less.
-Because this launch series was again unannounced it was clearly to remain within the DPRK coastal waters airspace range of about 330-( 420)-500 kilometers.
+Because this launch series was again unannounced it was clearly to remain within the DPRK coastal waters airspace range of about 330-(420)-500 kilometers.

 It suggests that the 650 kilogram reentry vehicle was subjected to the most intense ballistic missile type trajectory possible to fully prove the nuclear weapons prototype delivery systems viability.
 It is possible that the DPRK may have succeeded in its ballistic missile goal or came very close to that goal with this sixth flight test.
 The DPRK Strategic Rocket Forces were seeminlgy impotent as the Hwsaong-10 continued to fail in flight, but can be expected to return to full service operations.
 More flight test after further refinements would be expected to follow to prove the delivery systems reliability for operational deployment.
 A tracking and possible recovery ship was stationed near the down range impact point for the re-entry vehicle and disintegrating launch vehicle.